Water you waiting for? This is one habit you need to get on right away!

-I’m sure some of what you just read you already knew.
-I’m sure you already knew about flavoring your water or saw healthy girls on IG posting shots of themselves with their water bottles.
 To become the person you know you can be and move to levels you know you belong, you need to break the habit of letting good information–both new to you and things you already know–pass by without taking action.
-If you care to be more than you are now, pause here and take action before you read any further.
+If you care to be more than you are now, pause here and take action before you continue reading this guide.

 - In a week you should already have your water bottle.
-If you don’t what will you do about that next week?
+If you don’t what will you do about that?

-- In a week you should already have an Ultimate Why.
-If you’re having troubling finding one, it’s because of one of three explanations:
+- In a week you should have an ultimate Why.
+If you’re having troubling finding one, it’s due to one of these reasons:

-- The first explanation is that you’re blocking yourself because you kinda don’t want to do this.
-You’re hoping this is all nonsense and although every expert tout this habit, hope they’re all wrong and you may be the only human who will not benefit from drinking water regularly.
+- You are resisting because you kinda don’t want to do this.
+Although every expert tout water’s benefits and you know it will improve your productivity and health, you hope they’re all wrong.
+You’re thinking you may be the only human who will not benefit from drinking water regularly.

-- The second explanation is that you’re genuinely having trouble coming up with a Why or you’re letting one thing you don’t have, keep you from doing anything at all.
-Post a question on Quora, Reddit or similar Q&A sites asking people why they choose to regularly drink water.
+- You genuinely have trouble coming up with a Why.
+Or, you’re letting one thing you don’t have keep you from doing anything at all.
+This might help: Post a question on Quora, Reddit or similar Q&A sites asking people what benefits they’ve experienced from drinking more water.

-If you’ve taken action, it means you’ve committed and chances are, you’ll be more successful at other things in your life… just because of your willingness to commit.
-Bravo!!!!
+If you’ve taken action, it means you’ve committed and chances are, you’ll be more successful at other things in your life… just because you’re willing to commit.
+High five!!!!

-Let’s move on now to the last two issues that are going to bring this home for you.
+Let’s move on now to the last two issues and see how we can bring this water habit home.